Cheesehyvel/magesim-tbc2/readme.md

 Mage DPS simulator for WoW TBC Classic.

-Backend written in C++ and compiled with Emscripten into WebAssembly.\
+Backend is written in C++ and compiled with Emscripten into WebAssembly.\
-Frontend written in Vue.js and SCSS and compiled with Laravel mix.
+Frontend is written in Vue.js and SCSS and compiled with Laravel mix.

 ## Building the project
 Requirements for backend